 The Architect of the Capitol's Legacy of Sustainability began with the setting of the U.S. Capitol's cornerstone in 1793, and has continued that tradition to today.

-The AOC, in its service to the Congress and the American people has worked to reduce energy and water consumption across the Capitol campus in order to help save taxpayer money.
+The AOC, in its service to the Congress and the American people works to reduce energy and water consumption across the Capitol campus in order to help save taxpayer money.
 One of our biggest challenges is ensuring that we preserve the historic elements of these iconic buildings, while at the same time making them as energy efficient as possible.
-That's why the Architect of the Capitol is committed to using sustainable practices whether we're building a new facility or maintaining one that's over 200 years old, such as the U.S. Capitol Building.
+That's why the Architect of the Capitol is committed to using sustainable practices whether we're building a new facility or maintaining one that's more than 200 years old, such as the U.S. Capitol.

-Since 1992, AOC's Energy Management Control System produced significant energy savings annually.
-Over the years, AOC expanded its efforts from a pilot program to a campus-wide effort.
-In the late 1990s, AOC completed a campus-wide lighting upgrade, replacing more than one-half million fluorescent lamps and ballasts resulting in a savings of more than $1.5 million annually.
+Since 1992, the AOC's Energy Management Control System produced significant energy savings annually and over the years, the AOC expanded its efforts.
+In the late 1990s, the AOC completed a campus-wide lighting upgrade, replacing more than one-half million fluorescent lamps and ballasts resulting in a savings of more than $1.5 million annually.
 These lighting upgrades continue today with current re-lamping programs and comprehensive lighting fixture ballast replacements in selected buildings.

-Today, Energy Savings Performance Contracts, private-public partnerships, enable AOC to undertake energy savings project with minimal up-front investment.
-Project work funded by these contracts includes installing energy-efficient light fixtures, converting water fixtures to low-flow units, and modernizing Building Automation Systems.
+Today, Energy Savings Performance Contracts as private-public partnerships, enable the AOC to undertake energy savings project with minimal up-front investment.
+Project work funded by these contracts includes installing energy-efficient light fixtures, converting water fixtures to low-flow units and modernizing Building Automation Systems.